EANorwayService/EA-Groups-CRM/README.md

 # Extra <a name="extra"></a>

 ### Add a form to the CRM system
-EA Norway has one form candidates fill out before the first conversation and one form each candidate fills out after each conversation.
+EA Norway has an onboarding Google form that new candidates fill out before the first one-on-one, and an evaluation Google form that they fill out after each one-on-one that they have.
+It is possible to add such forms into the system, and get the answers from the forms in each candidate sheet.

 The CRM-system already has functions specific for these forms and the functions can be fitted to other forms.
+Adding these forms are optional, and you can add any type of Google Form that you would like to get the answers from.

 #### Add Onboarding Form
 1. Search for handleFillOnboardingForm(); and find the one with two slashes in front.<br />